peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 that is separated into zones.
 The boundary between a parent zone and a child zone is indicated using a zone cut.
-Zone cuts are specified using specific resource records which are published within the parent and child zones and are revealed during DNS resolution by referral responses from nameservers.
+Zone cuts are specified using specific resource records which are published within the parent and child zones; the parent-side resource records are revealed during DNS resolution by way of referral responses from nameservers.

-Private namespaces also exist.
+Private DNS namespaces also exist.
 A user of a private network might be able to resolve names using local DNS infrastructure that are not visible to other users of other networks.
 This is often an intentional and deliberate configuration by network operators, for